anupama-prabhu/anupama-prabhu/README.md

 I'm Anupama.
 I am a information technology entusiast with background in RDBMS technologies, Front-end development and off-the-shelf communications applications.

 •	Trained in database technologies and SQL.
 Knowledgeable in building SQL queries on PostgreSQL.
+• Understanding of email campaign execution processes in Saleforce Marketing Cloud
 •	Worked as Frontend developer and having exposure to building responsive web components using HTML/CSS/Bootstrap/JavaScript/ReactJS
 •	Knowledgeable in Github source control and Visual Studio Code IDE.
 •	Deployed projects on Heroku and AWS Amplify.